Affordable Housing

 Communities for Life Model Home

-In May 2022, Communities for Life began building a 500 sq. ft. prototype home using prefabricated materials on C4L-controlled land.
+In May 2022, Communities for Life began building a 500-square-foot prototype home using prefabricated materials on C4L-controlled land.
 This model home became a living classroom where students applied their training in real-world conditions, gaining hands-on experience while eliminating labor costs.
 With a materials budget of just $4,000–$5,000 CAD and labor provided by student practicum work, the C4L House proves that quality, low-cost housing is possible in resource-limited environments.
-Every four months, a new student cohort contributes to the build of another home, continuing the cycle of skill-building and community impact.
+Every four months, a new student cohort contributes to building another home, continuing the cycle of skill development and community impact.

 What began as a response to urgent housing needs—like rebuilding a woman’s home after a fire—has evolved into a symbol of resilience, innovation, and opportunity.
 Graduates of the trades program are now leading home construction projects throughout the region, with full-cost homes averaging under $10,000 USD.